mkuthan/mkuthan.github.io/_posts/2022-03-08-stream-processing-part2.md

 00:18:10 -> "checkout", "close app"
 ```

-This is an over-simplified aggregation example just for the blog academic purposes, notice that it does not scale at all.
+This is an over-simplified aggregation example just for the blog academic purposes.
+Careful reader will notice that it does not scale at all.
 All user activities during the session must fit into memory of the single machine.
 In real-world scenario the actions should be reduced into scalable [algebraic](https://en.wikipedia.org/wiki/Algebraic_structure) data structures, e.g: